Cadw sites:

 Day three

-Stroll into Caernarfon and visit Caernarfon Castle which was inspired by imperial Constantinople.
-Caernarfon Castle’s appearance is unashamedly intimidating.
+Stroll into Caernarfon and visit Castell Caernarfon (Caernarfon Castle) which was inspired by imperial Constantinople.
+Its appearance is unashamedly intimidating.

 The lure of water and easy access to the sea make the banks of the River Seiont an ideal spot for Edward I most ambitious building project.
-In 1969, the investiture of the Prince of Wales took place at Caernarfon Castle (before he acceded to the throne as King Charles III in September 2022), and today it is a UNESCO World Heritage Site.
+In 1969, the investiture of the Prince of Wales took place at the castle (before he acceded to the throne as King Charles III in September 2022), and today it is a UNESCO World Heritage Site.

 Alternatively, you could head to Inigo Jones Slate Works to take a self guided 'Great Slate Tour' to discover the rich heritage and skill of working slate.
 The tour goes behind the scenes to access the original and still functioning workshops established in 1861.
 It also includes trying out interactive elements including calligraphy and letter cutting skills.
 The personal audio devices which features languages in German, French, Spanish Mandarin, Japanese, Welsh and English tells the story of the origins of slate in North Wales and its evolution.
 The self-guided tour can take about an hour, but time may need to be allowed for visitors to interact and visit the on-site craft showroom shop, farm shop and café.